 - It’s important to note that this can build up over time.
 So if your dog is eating apple seeds over a prolonged period, this can be problematic.

 - Symptoms: Digestive blockage – eating that many apples and seeds will usually manifest in this way long before cyanide poisoning is a concern

 - Treatment: Call your vet.

 - Yep, your favorite beer ingredient, so if you homebrew, know that those hops can be quite harmful to dogs.
 Ingesting hops can cause hops toxicity, where your dog’s body temperature may rise to life-threatening levels.
-Exact amounts to cause harm are not known.
+The exact amounts to cause harm are not known.

 - This includes hops in any form, whether used or unused so take care of how and where you dispose of them.

-- Some breeds are more susceptible to hops poisoning: Saint Bernards, Dobermans, English springer spaniels, Border collies, Greyhounds, and Retrievers.
+- Some breeds are more susceptible to hop poisoning: Saint Bernards, Dobermans, English springer spaniels, Border collies, Greyhounds, and Retrievers.

 - Symptoms: Quickly increasing body temperature, excessive panting, abdominal pain, increased heart rate.

-- Treatment: Call your vet, cool the dog off any way possible.
+- Treatment: Call your vet, and cool the dog off in any way possible.
 Induce vomiting (unless the vet says otherwise) if ingested within one hour.

 - Many molds produce mycotoxins that can have severe effects on dogs.
 Your compost pile may contain as many as 20 different molds that fall into this category if you compost.